zhiweigu2000/Job-finding/AB Testing.md

 Sign test: collect data positive or negative, use binomial

-## Empirical variability
+**Empirical variability**

 Perform AA tests:

-- Compare results to what you expect
+- Compare results to what you expect (sanity check)

 - Estimate variance and calculate confidence

 - Directly estimate confidence interval

-Directly estimate confidence interval: select middle 95%, remove first and last 2.5%

 Bootstrap: run one AA test, random sample from each side, use as a simulated experiment, repeat to get many experiments

+Empirical confidence interval (directly estimate confidence interval) : select middle 95%, remove first and last 2.5%

+Analytical: calculate standard deviation, multiply z-score

 ## Design A/B testing